Make Sure You Don’t Pay More — Or Get Less — Spousal Support Than You Deserve

 Call For Action!
 704-788-3262

-Our divorce lawyer represents men and women in the Concord area, Cabarrus County and Stanly County in North Carolina.
-Contact attorney Amber Billick to discuss alimony and all related issues of divorce or separation.
+Our divorce lawyers represent men and women in the Concord area and throughout Cabarrus County in North Carolina.
+Contact our attorneys to discuss alimony and all related issues of divorce or separation.

 Post-Separation Support And Alimony In North Carolina